MaSteve/UVAGitUploader/README.md

 ```
 git config credential.helper store
 ```
 - Run the script.
-The first time you run it, it will prompt you for your GitHub username and password.
+The first time you run it, it will prompt you for your GitHub username and password. **Warning**: It is necessary to run the script from the project root, *outside* the `src/` folder.
 ```
 php src/uploader.php
 ```